Military Nurse

 Military Nurse Job Duties

 A military nurse performs the same duties as a non-military nurse.
 They care for patients, dispense medications, and work with doctors, assisting them with their duties.
 A military nurse works in hospitals on a military base or in small medical clinics located in areas near the front lines and all locations in between.
-This is where they offer the same types of medical care as a non-military nurse.
+This is where they offer the same types of medical care as a non-military registered nurse, from basic life support to assisting surgery.

 A military nurse has the skills and training to work in a military environment.
+That may mean military hospitals.
+It may mean the battlefield.
 They have the ability to assess, stabilize, and move patients during stressful situations while at the same time taking precautions to protect themselves and others.
 Additionally, military nurses can work in a stable environment as well as a hostile one.
 Thus, they are trained as soldiers and also have the ability to use that training while providing medical care.

 Education Requirements

-Once you enlist in the military, you will need to begin officer training.
+Once you enlist in the military, you will need to begin officer training with an officer basic leadership course.
 The branch of military service you choose will determine where you take your training.
 Because you are also a soldier, you will be taught a variety of other skills.
-They include leadership, tactical maneuvers, and also how to thrive in a structured military environment.
+They include leadership skills, tactical maneuvers, and also how to thrive in a structured military environment.
 As part of this advanced training, you must complete many different physical exercises and stay in top physical shape.
 Exercise and drills are mandatory and you will be expected to excel in every area.

 Salary